-- Confine the source of the discharge to limit the spread of its effects without endangering personnel. - Place sand bag barriers at the point of failure if safe to do so or engage suitable plant to replace earth in repairing the defective dam / containment wall. - Secure the affected area(s) by using barricades and bunting if necessary. - Advise the Manager Resource Recovery & Efficiency (DRC) of all actions taken or proposed. - Notify neighbours who may be affected by the incident. - Engage a suitably qualified expert to evaluate the damage and to design the remedial work. - A copy of the Pollution Incident Report Form is to be referred to Manager Resource Recovery & Efficiency (DRC).
+- Confine the source of the discharge to limit the spread of its effects without endangering personnel. - Contact Weighbridge operator to stop incoming Vehicles towards incident. - Place sand bag barriers at the point of failure if safe to do so or engage suitable plant to replace earth in repairing the defective dam / containment wall. - Secure the affected area(s) by using barricades and bunting if necessary. - Advise the Manager Resource Recovery & Efficiency (DRC) of all actions taken or proposed. - Notify neighbours who may be affected by the incident. - Engage a suitably qualified expert to evaluate the damage and to design the remedial work. - A copy of the Pollution Incident Report Form is to be referred to Manager Resource Recovery & Efficiency (DRC).